Breastfeeding attachment: getting started

 - Sit upright, and support yourself well with pillows.
 If your breasts are small, you might need a pillow on your lap to bring your baby to the right level.
 But take care not to raise your baby higher than the natural fall of your breasts.

-- Hold your baby behind her back and shoulders (not her head), so her chest is touching your chest.
-Bring her nose in line with your nipple.
+- Hold your baby behind their back and shoulders (not their head), so your baby is on their side and their chest is touching your chest.
+Bring your baby’s nose in line with your nipple.

-- Gently brush your nipple from your baby’s nose to his lips – this will encourage him to open his mouth wide.
+- Gently brush your nipple from your baby’s nose to their lips – this will encourage your baby to open their mouth wide.

-- When your baby’s mouth is wide open, quickly bring your baby to your breast, directing your nipple at the roof of her mouth.
-Her mouth will close over your breast and she’ll start sucking.
+- When your baby’s mouth is wide open, quickly bring your baby to your breast, directing your nipple at the roof of your baby’s mouth.
+Your baby will close their mouth over your breast and start sucking.

 Checking the breastfeeding attachment